Graham Bonnet: Later career

 He also appeared in the Countdown Spectacular concert series in Australia between August and September 2007.
 He sang two songs, "Warm Ride" and "It's All Over Now, Baby Blue".

 A press release dated 6 November 2008 reported that Bonnet would be contributing vocals for a highlights CD with the metal opera project, Lyraka.
 The album Lyraka Volume 1 was released on 2 November 2010.
 It was announced on 17 November 2010, that Bonnet would also be featured on Lyraka Volume 2.

 Bonnet currently resides in Los Angeles, California, from where he continues to record and tour extensively.
 Bonnet toured the UK with Rainbow tribute band Catch the Rainbow starting in March 2014.

 He collaborated in the Stardust Reverie Project, a supergroup featuring Zak Stevens and Lynn Meredith among others.
 Their first album Ancient Rites of the Moon was released in April 2014.
 He contributed on vocals in one track of the second Stardust Reverie album Proclamation of Shadows, which came out in March 2015.

-In 2015, Bonnet formed The Graham Bonnet Band, and toured the UK and Europe, playing songs from throughout his career including Alcatrazz and Rainbow.
+In 2015, Bonnet formed the Graham Bonnet Band, and toured the UK and Europe, playing songs from throughout his career including Alcatrazz and Rainbow.
 The band released a two-song E.P. titled My Kingdom Come, (the song "My Kingdom Come", written by Russ Ballard) and announced work on a new studio album to be recorded featuring new compositions and a bonus disc consisting of re-recordings of a number of songs from Bonnet's career.
-The final line-up of The Graham Bonnet Band was: Graham Bonnet, vocals; Conrad Pesinato, guitars; Beth-Ami Heavenstone, bass; Mark Zonder (Ex-Fates Warning), drums.
-The band resumed touring towards the end of 2016.
+The final line-up of The Graham Bonnet Band was: Graham Bonnet, vocals; Conrado Pesinato, guitars; Beth-Ami Heavenstone, bass; Mark Zonder (Ex-Fates Warning), drums.
+The band resumed touring toward the end of 2016.

 On 4 November 2016, The Graham Bonnet Band released their debut album, The Book.
 Reviews were positive, with the Real Gone website calling the album "surprisingly good" and also stating that some of the tracks "exceeded expectations by some distance".
 Heavenstone later joined Bonnet in a refounded Alcatrazz (see above).